Nyakuji/alx-polly/README.md

 - **Real-time Results:** View the results of polls after voting.
 - **Comment on polls:** Engage in discussions by adding comments to polls.
 - **Admin Dashboard:** Manage users and moderate content.
+- **Shareable QR Codes:** Easily share polls across devices with a unique QR code for each poll.

 ### User Roles and Permissions